tkf/emacs-request/README.rst

 Request.el also patches url.el dynamically, to fix bugs in url.el.
 See `monkey patches for url.el`_ for the bugs fixed by request.el.
-Don't waste your time on url.el.
-Use request.el.

 Examples